Ian Casocot

-Casocot also does graphic design, and teaches literature, creative writing, and film at Silliman University in Dumaguete, where he was the founding coordinator of the Edilberto and Edith Tiempo Creative Writing Center, and where he is the Literary Arts and Cinema Vice-Chair of the Silliman University Culture and Arts Council.
+Casocot also does graphic design, and taught literature, creative writing, and film at Silliman University in Dumaguete, where he was the founding coordinator of the Edilberto and Edith Tiempo Creative Writing Center, and where he was the Literary Arts and Cinema Vice-Chair of the Silliman University Culture and Arts Council.

 Education

 Casocot studied at the International Christian University (Tokyo, Japan) in 1998, and Silliman University (Dumaguete, Philippines) where he graduated cum laude with a B.A. in Mass Communication in 1999, and then an M.A. in English (Creative Writing) in 2012.

 Writing fellowships

 He was a fellow for fiction at the Silliman University National Writers Workshop in Dumaguete in 2000, the Iligan National Writers Workshop in 2002, and the University of the Philippines National Writers Workshop in Baguio in 2008.
 He would later become coordinator and then panelist of the Silliman University National Writers Workshop, which was founded by Philippine writers Edilberto K. Tiempo and National Artist Edith Tiempo in 1962.

 In 2010, he represented the Philippines for the Fall Residency of the International Writing Program of the University of Iowa in Iowa City.